RickofManc/60-seconds-to-save-earth/README.md

 There are several in-game features that a user may expect to find when playing a game of this nature;
 * A scoreboard which increments by 1 with every successful hit.
 * A timer counting down how long is left on the users turn.
-* There are sounds to enhance the playing experience in the form of a sound for swiping at the power stations, and a different sound when the user successfully stops a power station.
+* There are sounds to enhance the playing experience in the form of a sound for swiping at the Power Stations, and a different sound when the user successfully stops a Power Station.
 Both sound effects are wave files created at [jsfxr](https://sfxr.me/).
 * There is also a green screen flash for 50ms when a successful hit has been registered.

 ##### Meta data